Yashbstnmnhss/duka/README.md

 Since lua has been convinced that "less is more", it only provides meta table to _simulate_ a class or a object, but to some extent, it is hard to use

-Given that, i introduced `object` and `implement` keyword in duka, which function like a pair of syntactic sugars that will be compiled to the same thing written before in original lua
+Given that, i introduced `object` keyword in duka, which function like a pair of syntactic sugars that will be compiled to the same thing written before in original lua

 ```lua
 object A